Holocausto Canibal: 2011–14: Gorefilia

-Due to the exposure given to Gorefilia by media and fans, the band was invited by Portuguese sculptor João Onofre and contemporary art museum Fundação de Serralves' curator Isabel Braga to be a part of the "Box Sized DIE" exhibition that took place on November 30, 2013, and February 23, 2014, at the premises of the Palácio de Cristal, in Oporto.
+Due to the exposure given to Gorefilia by media and fans, the band was invited by Portuguese sculptor João Onofre and contemporary art museum Fundação de Serralves' curator Isabel Braga to be a part of the "Box Sized DIE" exhibition that took place on November 30, 2013, and February 23, 2014, at the premises of the Palácio de Cristal, in Porto.

 "Box Sized Die" is a 183 cm black metal cube padded with acoustic foam.
 Referencing a minimalist sculpture by Tony Smith, Onofre invited Holocausto Canibal to perform inside it, joining the ranks of Konkhra, Gorod, among other bands that were also part of this performance.
 The work has no fixed duration, instead the idea is that the band performs until they feel that the oxygen is running out.
 The performance ends when the band opens the box's door due to fear of asphyxiation.

 The first performance was interrupted by the artist at the 27-minute mark fearing the band members were fainting, but set a new record since no other band had played for so long before.
 However, in the second performance Holocausto Canibal broke their own record and played non-stop for 35 minutes.